 This mask is on the smaller side, and while it fit our ten-year-old tester well, we suspect kids over 12 will find it too small even with the adjustable ear straps.
 Also, while it comes in various patterns, all are somewhat childish and might be embarrassing for older kids anyway.
 Nevertheless, this mask is a great option with quality features and a customizable fit that makes it an excellent choice for most younger children.

-These masks are larger than much of the competition here but are still small enough for most kids and teens.
+These masks are larger than much of the competition we tested but are still small enough for most kids and teens.
 They are not an adult size but could be too big for those under seven as the mask could ride up and into their eyes.
 It is also somewhat boring compared to the competition, but this could be a good thing if your child is too "cool" for kid-centric products.
 Overall, this mask has a lot going for it, but our testers weren't thrilled with the boring design.
 Alternatively, parents love the form-fitting features and the filter pocket for added layers.

-The WAVE Disposable Face Masks are basic disposable masks you typically find in hospitals or doctor offices.
+The WAVE Disposable Face Masks are basic disposable masks you typically find in hospitals or doctor's offices.
 These masks offer three layers of protection, a pleated design for customization, a bendable nose clip, and latex-free elastic ear straps.
 The box of masks includes 50, making them an economical mask solution you can easily toss when the day is done.

-The Burlway Cotton Mask is a dual-layer cotton mask with plain styling and a generic design.
+The Burlway Cotton Masks is a dual-layer cotton mask with plain styling and a generic design.
 These masks have fabric ear straps and soft face covering with extensive coverage over most of the lower part of the face.

 Why You Should Trust Us

 BabyGearLab has been testing products for babies and kids for about 8 years.
-This team is led by Senior Review Editor, Wendy Schmitz, mother of two who has been with the team since 2014.
-Wendy's boys contributed to testing by graciously wearing each mask for long periods during play, exercise, car rides, and more.
+This team is led by Senior Review Editor, Wendy Schmitz, a mother of two who has been with the team since 2014.
+Wendy's boys contributed to testing by graciously wearing each mask for long periods during play, exercise, car rides, camp, and more.
 They compared each product for comfort, fit, breathability, and movement when talking or being active.
 Their feedback helped influence ranking and Wendy's expert analysis of mask construction, quality, durability, and potential longevity.

 Analysis and Test Results